luiscoco/eShop_Tutorial-Step8_Adding_Basket_API/README.md

-## 19. We Modify the Extensions Middleware (WebApp project)

-## 20. We Run the Application and verify the results
+## 19. We Run the Application and verify the results